In York the towpath beside the museum gardens is flooded, and the moorings are hidden below about a metre and a half’s rise in the water level.

 Narrowboat Audrey Too was built by Paul Widdowson.We hadn’t seen another boat by the same builder, but on arriving at Sheffield’s Victoria Quays, we were put near to another Paul Widdowson built boat called Trilby.

-Alisha’s doing temp work near Sheffield until the end of June, so we’ve decided to stay there for a few weeks.
 The Tinsley Flight of 11 small locks has to be traversed to reach Sheffield.
 It didn’t start raining until we were at the penultimate lock, and the shower was heavy but quick.
 On arrival in Sheffield’s Victoria Quays there was a rainbow.

 We really love this mooring in Sprotbrough, a few miles from Doncaster.
 The village is charming and hidden behind woodland, so whilst it’s quiet and secluded, there’s shops nearby.
 The Boat Inn on the opposite side of the River Don is handy for a coffee and pub meal.